 You will need to install these certificates on the client's machine.
 If you would like to share devices between teams then everyone on that team should have the same client certificate.
-A number of client certificates that you generate and how they are installed on your machines depends on how you want to use the feature.
+The number of client certificates that you generate and how they are installed on your machines depends on how you want to use the feature.
 See this article for an example of how to install the client certificate.

 Use Case 1 - Share devices without using the password

 Share devices without using the password.
 Installing the same client certificate on multiple computers will allow the certificate to be trusted once, you can then take the device to any computer with that certificate and unlock it without the password.
 Please check box 3) and optionally 4) to enable this.

 Use Case 2 - Two-factor authentication with password and certificate